-James Powell Cocke (1748-1827) was born in Henrico County, but moved to Augusta County in 1783, then to Albemarle County in 1787.
-When he came to Albemarle County, he purchased from Robert Nelson sixteen hundred acres on the south fork of the Hardware River.
-According to Edgar Woods, "he fixed his residence on the east side of Fan's Mountain, and the west edge of the Eppes Creek Valley...he first built the mill which has ever since continued in that vicinity ."
-Cocke married twice, first to Elizabeth Archer, then to Lucy Smith, and he had five children: James Powell, Smith, Chastian, Mary, and Martha.
+James Powell Cocke (1748-1829) was born at Malvern Hill, his family's ancestral home in Henrico County, Virginia.
+In 1783, Cocke moved to Augusta County and then in 1787 he relocated to Albemarle County.
+When he came to Albemarle, Cocke purchased from Robert Nelson sixteen hundred acres on the south fork of the Hardware River.
+According to Albemarle County historian Edgar Woods, Cocke "fixed his residence on the east side of Fan's Mountain, and the west edge of the Eppes Creek valley ....
+He first built the mill which has ever since continued in that vicinity ...."1 Cocke was married twice, first to Elizabeth Archer, then to Lucy Smith.
+He had five children: James Powell, Smith, Chastian, Mary, and Martha.

-Cocke lived in Edgemont, a house built ca. 1796 and is generally believed to have been designed by Jefferson.
-He is buried in a small family plot behind the house.
+In Albemarle County, James Cocke lived at Edgemont, a house that was built ca. 1796 and is generally believed to have been designed by Thomas Jefferson.
+Cocke died in 1829 and was buried in a small family plot behind the house.

 1781 March 16.
 "Recd. from Jas.
-Cocke of Malverine hills a horse mule (Dr. Slop) and a mare mule (Capt.
-Molly) both 3. years old for which I am to pay 3000 lb tobo. each year or it’s worth in money."4
+Cock of Malverne hills a horse mule (Dr. Slop) and a mare mule (Capt.
+Molly) both 3. years old for which I am to pay 3000 ℔ tobo. each or it’s worth in money."4

 1796 September 3.
 "Recd. from Rand.
-Jefferson a negro boy Ben, Peter's son who is to valued by John Coles & James Cocke, and I am to pay the valuation to Donald & co. in discharge of their acct. agt. him."7
+Jefferson a negro boy Ben, Peter's son who is to be valued by John Coles & James Cocke, and I am to pay the valuation to Donald & co. in discharge of their acct. agt. him."7

 1797 September 20.
 "Colo.
 Coles & Mr. Cocke have valued the two boys I bought from Rand.
 Jefferson (Carey & Ben) at £155."8